Animal Behaviour and Welfare, BSc (Hons) - Top Up

 MSc in a relevant topic area or postgraduate research.

 Extra costs: Students will need to provide their own lab coat for science sessions.
 Costs for this will be in the region of £20.
-During the course there may be field trips where a student contribution is asked for – in the region of £10-£15.
-Students may also be interested in overseas conservation programmes organised through Gap Africa – cost for these are in the region of £2500.
+During the course there may be field trips where a student contribution is asked for – this would average between £40-80 dependant on trips.
 All students will need to consider the additional costs of books and stationary items – allow £200 per year.

 Applications are made through UCAS using code C865.